gmdsi/GMDSI_notebooks/docs/part2/freyberg_pstfrom_pest_setup.md

 As you can see, there are many columns, one for each observation site.
 Conveniently, * *cough* * they are named according to the cell layer, row and column.
-Note that at every site, there is an observation in both the top and bottom layer (0_ and 2_).
-We will make use of this later to create "secondary observations" of head differences between layers...but let's not get distracted.

 The values in the *.csv* file were generated by running the model. (***IMPORTANT!***) However, `PstFrom` assumes that values in this file are the *target* observation values, and they will be used to populate the PEST(++) dataset.
 This lets the user quickly verify that the `PstFrom` process reproduces the same model output files - an important thing to test!

 Now, you can and should change the observation values later on for the quantities that correspond to actual observation data.
 This is the standard workflow when using `PstFrom` because it allows users to separate the PEST interface setup from the always-important process of setting observation values and weights.
 We address this part of the workflow in a separate tutorial.

-#### 4.1.
-Adding Observations
+#### Adding Observations

 First, we will use the `PstFrom.add_observations()` method to add observations to our `pf` object.
 This method can use ***list-type*** files, where the data are organized in column/tabular format with one or more index columns and one or more data columns.
 This method can also use ***array-type*** files, where the data are organized in a 2-D array structure (we will see this one later...)